zenml-io/zenml-projects/Atari-Game-Player/ReadMe.md

 # Atari - Solving Games with AI 🤖

-The purpose of this repository is to demonstrate how ZenML enables you to build complex applications in an easy way and Use ZenML for various classes of tasks.
+The purpose of this repository is to demonstrate how ZenML enables you to build complex reinforcement learning applications in very easy way.
+It exposes a DQN Agent that can be trained to play Atari games which is one of the most famous games in the world.

 ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.